Linux

 1. Setup Enable radio wifi

-sudo nmcli dev wifi connect <name> password "<password>"
+nmcli dev status nmcli radio wifi on nmcli dev wifi list sudo nmcli dev wifi connect <name> password "<password>" # update sudo pacman -Syu

 Install Desktop GUI

-sudo pacman -S xorg sddm plasma-meta plasma-workspace kde-applications
+sudo pacman -S xorg sddm plasma-meta plasma-workspace kde-applications sudo systemctl enable sddm sudo systemctl start sddm

 2. Fix Backend Fix Discover App